-- 4. Vegetation The amount of vegetative area to be cleared. - 5.
-Stormwater Management All components of the proposed SMS to provide for stormwater treatment and attenuation including the following: - A. Plans and Specifications - B. Calculations showing all components of all proposed conveyance, attenuation, and treatment systems meet the intent of the Land Development Code and Design Standards. - C Erosion Control Plan The control of erosion and sediment transport shall be implemented based on the Best Management Practices (BMP's) designated in the Environmental Resource Permitting Applicants Handbook, Volume II, Florida Department of Environmental Protection and Northwest Florida Water Management District. - E. Maintenance Plan - F. Overall lot grading plan for all proposed subdivisions in accordance with the Florida Building Code.
+1 2 A. Plans and Specifications 3 4 5 B. Calculations - showing all components of all proposed conveyance, attenuation, and treatment systems meet the intent of the Land Development Code and Design Standards.
+6 7 8 9 10 С Erosion Control Plan - The control of erosion and sediment transport shall be implemented based on the Best Management Practices (BMP's) designated in the Environmental Resource Permitting Applicants Handbook, Volume II, Florida Department of Environmental Protection and Northwest Florida Water Management District.
+11 E. Maintenance Plan 12 13 F. Overall lot grading plan for all proposed subdivisions detailing in accordance with the Florida Building Code the following: 14 1. proposed direction of flow including lots 15 2.
+Minimum finished floor elevations 16 17 3.Current County lot grading detail titled Minimum standards for typical residential grading control plan.
+18 4.
+Driveway pipe culvert size and invert elevations 19 20 21 G. Mass grading- any grading outside the infrastructure limits (ROW and pond parcel) shall be described on a separate mass grading sheet and be accompanied by a Stormwater Management Permit.
+22 23